sun9qd/electronics-with-bricks/README.md

 * MicroUSB cable with charger: For connecting the MicroUSB power supply to a power outlet.
 A second MicroUSB cable and a second charger are required for the voltmeter module.
 The latter is important so that the measuring device is potential-free with respect to the circuit.
 * Patch cable: Standard patch cable for connecting the measuring inputs of the voltmeter to the circuit

-In the first step, the components are now plugged onto a standard base plate from the toy shop (8mm studded plate), as shown in the following picture:
+In the first step, the components are now plugged onto a standard base plate from the toy store (8mm studded plate, e.g. Lego(R)), as shown in the following picture:

 ![Hello World Circuit Structure](img/HelloWorld_CircuitStructure.jpg)